Blackops404/Arachnid4Laravel/README.md

 About
 =====

-This is a service provider for Laravel 4.1 that uses [Lukas Rezek's PHP OGM](https://github.com/lrezek/Neo4PHP).
-It is based off of [Levi Stanley's Neo4jPhpOgm](https://github.com/niterain/Neo4jPhpOgm), but updated to work with Laravel 4.1.
+This is a service provider for Laravel 4.1 for the [Neo4PHP OGM](https://github.com/lrezek/Neo4PHP).

 Installation
 =============